ncase/covid-19/words/words.md

 		<iframe src="sim?stage=epi-7" width="800" height="540"></iframe>
 </div>

-Note: Total cases (gray curve) does not stop at herd immunity, but *overshoots* it!
-And it does this *exactly when* current cases (pink curve) peaks.
+**NOTE: Total cases *does not stop* at herd immunity, but overshoots it!** And it crosses the threshold *exactly* when current cases peak.
 (This happens no matter how you change the settings – try it for yourself!)

 This is because when there are more non-<icon s></icon>s than the herd immunity threshold, you get R < 1.
 And when R < 1, new cases stop growing: a peak.